AyoungYa/scenarios/python/challenge-statistical-fruits/step2.md

-# Put Fruit into basket
+# Put Fruit Into Basket

-There is a basket that can hold 10 of fruit.
+There is a basket that can hold 10 pieces of fruit.
-You are to input the weight of the fruit from the command line and put it in the basket.
-When the total weight is greater than 10, return the total weight as string and fruit list that have been put in the basket.
+You have to enter the weight of the fruits from the command line and put them into the basket.
+If the total weight is greater than 10, return the total weight as a string and a list of fruits that have been put into the basket.

 Here is the input example: